gbdev/gb-asm-tutorial/src/part1/hello_world.md

 Be careful with arguments!
 Some options, such as `-o` here, use the argument after them as a parameter:

-1. `rgbasm -L -o hello-world.asm hello-world.o` won't work (and may corrupt `hello-world.asm`!)
+1. `rgbasm -o hello-world.asm hello-world.o` won't work (and may corrupt `hello-world.asm`!)
-2. `rgbasm -L hello-world.asm -o hello-world.o` will work
+2. `rgbasm hello-world.asm -o hello-world.o` will work
 3. `rgbasm hello-world.asm -o hello-world.o -L` will also work

 If you need whitespace within an argument, you must quote it:

-1. `rgbasm -L -o hello world.o hello world.asm` won't work
+1. `rgbasm -o hello world.o hello world.asm` won't work
-2. `rgbasm -L -o "hello world.o" "hello world.asm"` will work
+2. `rgbasm -o "hello world.o" "hello world.asm"` will work

 :::